norcams/docs-enduser/docs/intro.rst

 OpenStack is a large framework that consists of an increasingly growing number of components.
-The following components are installed in the NREC cloud.
+The following components are installed in NREC.
 Each of the components have a general description and a code name.
 The latter is mostly used in development, but both terms are used interchangeably.